 Jason Paul Tate

-Tate is a proud Kentuckian with ties to Florida, Texas and the Carolinas; though he has for the moment put down roots in Sunnyside, Queens.
+Tate is a proud Kentuckian with ties to Florida, Texas and the Carolinas; though he has for the moment put down roots in Harlem.
 He is a freelance director, fight choreographer and performer, whose credits include the Metropolitan Opera, Classic Stage Company and A.R.T.

 Jon is also a Kentucky native and now lives in Washington Heights.
 He is a freelance actor, singer and fight designer who works regularly with Everyday Inferno Theatre and the Columbia University graduate program when he's not brushing up on his Aikido.